SemiQuant/RNAseq_pipeline/README.md

 ```
 or using the nifty seqtk
 ---
-ToDo
+#### ToDo

-SNPs can also be called from aligned reads using the Snp_calling_fromRNAseq.sh script.
+1. SNPs can also be called from aligned reads using the Snp_calling_fromRNAseq.sh script.
 However, there number of aligned reads for many genes will mean this can only be used as a informal, exploratory guide.

-differnetial expression and randomForest predictors can be made using the shiny app XXX
+2. Differnetial expression and randomForest predictors can be made using the shiny app [XXX](www.)

-eQLT analysis ca be done using the shiny app XXX
+3. eQLT analysis ca be done using the shiny app [XXX](www.)